On the kink-kink collision problem of for the $\phi^{6}$ model with low speed

-for all $0\leq t\leq T.$ In the first step, we are going to construct a linear ordinary differential system such with solution $(v_{1}(t),y_{1}(t)),$ and after this, we are going to verify that if $(v_{1}(0),y_{1}(0))=(\hat{v}(0),\hat{y}(0)),$ then $(v_{1}(t),y_{1}(t))=(\hat{v}(t),\hat{y}(t)),$ for all $t\in\left[0,T\right].$ \\ \textbf{Step 1.}(Construction of ordinary differential system of equations for $y_{1}$ and $v_{1}.$) The argument of the demonstration of the remaining part of Lemma \ref{dependentmod} is completely analogous to the proof of Lemma $2.11$ of \cite{asympt}.
-More precisely, similarly to Lemma $2.11$ of \cite{asympt}, we will construct an autonomous ordinary differential equation with solutions $v_{1}(t)$ and $y_{1}(t),$ which, during their time of existence, preserve the following orthogonality conditions
+for all $0\leq t\leq T.$ Next, we are going to construct a linear ordinary differential system of equations with solution $y_{1}(t)$ and we are going to verify that if $y_{1}(0)=\hat{y}(0),$ then $y_{1}(t)=\hat{y}(t),$ for all $t\in\left[0, T\right].$ \\ \textbf{Step 1.}(Construction of the ordinary differential equation satisfied by $y_{1}.$) The argument of the demonstration of the remaining part of Lemma \ref{dependentmod} is completely analogous to the proof of Lemma $2.11$ of \cite{asympt}.
+More precisely, similarly to Lemma $2.11$ of \cite{asympt}, we will construct an ordinary differential equation with solution $y_{1}(t),$ which, during their time of existence, preserves the following orthogonality conditions